Introduction

 Some of the main attractions include Jahangir’s Palace, Diwan-i-Khas, Diwan-i-Am, Khas Mahal, Musamman Burj, and Sheesh Mahal.

-5. Can Agra Fort be visited in a day trip from Delhi?
+5. Can Agra Fort be visited on a day trip from Delhi?

 Yes, Agra Fort can easily be visited as part of a day trip from Delhi, along with other attractions like the Taj Mahal and Fatehpur Sikri.